DynamoDS/PackageManagerClient/README.md

 * download a specific package header
 * download a specific package body
 * determine server connectivity
-* upvote or downvote a package
+* upvote or downvote a package, collect user votes
 * search across packages
 * deprecate a package
 * manage maintainers of a package